 Longevity

-Longevity isn't about living forever.
-It's about living better for longer — more energy, stronger body, sharper mind, and fewer "why is my back doing this?" moments.
-The big idea is simple: most healthspan gains come from basics done well… and done often.
-Not hacks.
+Longevity is not about living forever.
+It is about living better for longer—more energy, stronger body, sharper mind, and fewer moments when your body surprises you in unexpected ways.
+Most healthspan gains come from basics done well and done often.
+Not shortcuts.
 Not drama.
-Just consistency that compounds.
+Just consistency that compounds over time.

 Helps with